 November 21, 2017

 Problem: Japan is the most aged society among advanced economies (almost 27 percent of its people are over 65).
-It also faces a shortage of labor (unemployment is just […]
+It also faces a shortage of labor (unemployment is just 2.8 percent).
+Both limit the country’s growth potential. […]

 May 1, 2017